rverdile/zest/release/docs/AnsibleCollectionRemoteResponse.md

 `func (o *AnsibleCollectionRemoteResponse) HasSignedOnly() bool`

 HasSignedOnly returns a boolean if a field has been set.

+### GetLastSyncTask

+`func (o *AnsibleCollectionRemoteResponse) GetLastSyncTask() TaskResponse`

+GetLastSyncTask returns the LastSyncTask field if non-nil, zero value otherwise.

+### GetLastSyncTaskOk

+`func (o *AnsibleCollectionRemoteResponse) GetLastSyncTaskOk() (*TaskResponse, bool)`

+GetLastSyncTaskOk returns a tuple with the LastSyncTask field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastSyncTask

+`func (o *AnsibleCollectionRemoteResponse) SetLastSyncTask(v TaskResponse)`

+SetLastSyncTask sets LastSyncTask field to given value.

+### HasLastSyncTask

+`func (o *AnsibleCollectionRemoteResponse) HasLastSyncTask() bool`

+HasLastSyncTask returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)